badger-99/hello-back-end-rails/README.md

 ### Install
-Open the terminal in the root directory of the project and run the folloeing command to install all dependencies.
+Open the terminal in the root directory of the project and run the following command to install all dependencies.

     bundle install